The Age(ism) of Reason

 Eventually I formed a consulting company with two other retirees from related areas (public relations, customer service, journalism) and we book short jobs based on our experience.
 We provide useful information without bending budgets (and we don’t need the health plan).
 That’s a great value from retired professionals and is a way of countering ageism.

 My latest foray into retirement design is being documented here on my blog and is getting some wider attention.
 I took an entry level job at a smoothie business to reconnect with my youthful, energetic ambitions and to experience the fast pace of retail sales using modern business tools.
-It’s a way to invigorate my day without the career concerns of money or advancement.
+It’s a way to invigorate my day without the career concerns of raises, benefits, or advancement.

 Is there ageism in the workplace I go every morning from 6 to 9 to prep fruit and greet customers?
 Credit must go to the owners, to my son, to the younger employees, and to the older employees because I’ve never felt ageism there.
 Except when I create it.
 And I do every time I say, “Hey!
 Give the old guy a break!
 The last time I used a cash register it went ‘ka-ching!’”
 I’m trying to make my mistakes forgive-able…I should probably stop.